 Narcissistic personality disorder exhibits some interesting trends in the population, which can be seen through facts and statistics about narcissistic personality disorder.
 This information can help people learn the difference between the disorder and regular narcissistic traits, discern if someone they know has NPD, and learn how to manage symptoms of the condition.

 All people have narcissistic traits to some degree.
 In healthy individuals, a normal amount of narcissism helps them take pride in their accomplishments and find joy in their personal life.
-Even a high degree of narcissism is sometimes a normal occurrence.
+Even a high degree of narcissism is sometimes a common occurrence for certain individuals and age groups.
 Most teenagers display narcissistic qualities as a normal and healthy part of their development and personal growth.
+So, the answer to the question “how many people are narcissists?” is relatively ambiguous in nature, and instead, we need to look at rates of narcissistic personality disorder.

 Narcissistic personality disorder, on the other hand, is much less common.
 Approximately 0.5% of the United States population, or one 1 in 200 people, has the disorder.
 There are significant gender differences when it comes to the prevalence of the disorder; about 75% of people with narcissistic personality disorder are men.